All Episodes

 That is clear.

-Look, they're drawing uh there is a conventional wisdom about this.
+Look, they're drawing, there is a conventional wisdom about this.

 You know, it had to have been a person previously confirmed by the Senate.

-They draw on a dissenting opinion, just Calia wrote in the case once it was completely dicta in the case.
+They draw on a dissenting opinion, Jeskalia wrote in the case once it was completely dicta in the case.

-The Attorney General of Maryland wants to be able to dictate that Ron Rosenstein and nobody else should be able to do that.
+The Attorney General of Maryland wants to be able to dictate that Rod Rosenstein and nobody else should be able to do it.

 Well, I mean, this is the hypocrisy.

-None of the people that are out there complaining about so-called conflicts, because Matthew Whitaker apparently thought with and rightly so, in my opinion, strong opinion, that in fact Muller has exceeded his statutorial uh um mandate by going way too far.
+None of the people that are out there complaining about so-called conflicts because Matthew Whitaker apparently thought, and rightly so, in my opinion, strong opinion, that, in fact, Mueller has exceeded his statutorial mandate by going way too far.

 I mean, look what the news is today.